tokio-rs/prost/README.md

 Oneof fields convert to a Rust enum.
-Protobuf `oneof`s types are not named, so `prost` uses the name of the `oneof` field for the resulting Rust enum, and defines the enum in a module under the struct.
+Protobuf `oneof`s types are not named, so `prost` uses the name of the `oneof` field for the resulting Rust enum, and defines the enum in a child `oneof` module under the struct.
 For example, a `proto3` message such as:

 ```proto